Steveorevo/cg-pws-vm/install-hcpp.md

 After the aforementioned HCPP plugins are installed the VM will automatically shutdown.

-The main install-hcpp.sh script will continue with compressing the resulting pws-amd64.img (or pws-arm64.img for ARM processors), along with their required EFI images into a compact, redistributable archive for use with the CodeGarden PWS edition application; [cg-pws-app](https://github.com/virtuosoft-dev/cg-pws-app).
+The main install-hcpp.sh script will continue with compressing the resulting pws-amd64.img (or pws-arm64.img for ARM processors), along with their required EFI images into a compact, redistributable archive for use with the Devstia Preview application; [devstia-app](https://github.com/virtuosoft-dev/devstia-app).
 The resulting filename will be either pws-amd64.tar.xz and/or pws-arm64.tar.xz.

 &nbsp;